2600hz/kazoo/applications/crossbar/doc/notifications.md

 }
 ```

+By looking at above structure, there are some points of interest to say about notification parameters:

-The `account_overridden` flag added if it is account-specific; lack of the key indicates it is the system default notification.
+* The `account_overridden` parameter would be added if the notification is account-specific; lack of the key indicates it is the system default notification.

-The `enabled` flag indicates that should system send an E-mail notifying of the causing event.
-Lacking of this flag would considered as the notification is enabled.
+* The `enabled` parameter indicates should system send an E-mail notifying of the causing event.
+Lacking of this parameter would considered as the notification is enabled.
+* The `macros` object is a per-template, system-defined set of macros you can use in your templates.
+You **cannot** configure this via the API.

-In addition to the JSON data, templates in various formats can be uploaded (such as from a WYSIWYG tool).
-Currently supported are plain text and HTML documents.
+In addition to the JSON data describing configuration of a notification, notification templates can be represented in various formats and can be modified by uploading the representation document (such as using a WYSIWYG tool).
+Currently supported formats are plain text and HTML documents.

-The `macros` object is a per-template, system-defined set of macros you can use in your templates.
-You cannot configure this via the API.

-#### Template Formats
+##### Template Formats

 Creating the configuration documents is all well and good, but it is necessary to be able to attach the templates in their various forms as well.
 Currently supported formats are `text/html` and `text/plain`.

-#### Operations considerations
+##### Operation considerations

-In versions Kazoo prior to 3.19, notification templates were managed and processed by the `notify` application.
-In the newer Kazoo version this has been replace by a robust and more featureful `teletype` application.
+In Kazoo versions prior to 3.19, notification templates were managed and processed by the `notify` application.
+In the newer Kazoo versions this has been replace by a robust and more featureful `teletype` application.

 All accounts will continue to be processed by the `notify` application until the Crossbar notification APIs are accessed for the first time (for instance, when using the Branding application in Monster).
 Once a client has accessed the APIs, a flag is set on the account telling the `notify` application to ignore processing and instructs the `teletype` application to process it instead.
-This allows administrators to run both `notify` and `teletyple` concurrently without sending multiple copies of each notification.
+This allows administrators to run both `notify` and `teletype` concurrently without sending multiple copies of each notification.

 #### Notifications Schema